dlurton/anode/README.md

 ### Building Dependencies

-The script `tools/build-all-dependencies` will clone all of the repositories of each `lwnn` dependency and build all of them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
+The script `tools/build-all-dependencies` will clone all of the repositories of each `anode` dependency and build all of them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
 This directory may be deleted to conserve disk space after everything has successfully built, if desired.
 If successful, the libraries and headers of each dependency will be installed in sub-directories of `externs`.

 ### First Time Building

-Use the script `tools/build-all` to build all dependencies and lwnn.
+Use the script `tools/build-all` to build all dependencies and Anode.

-### Building LWNN
+### Building Anode

-After building the first time, you can just build lwnn like so:
+After building the first time, you can just build Anode like so:

     mkdir cmake-build
     cd cmake-build